alionas3/DragonsOfMugloar/README.md

 <br />**Fog** - All dragons come with excellent knight-locating skills, no puny fog can change that.
 The knights dragon-locating skills, however are limited to understanding whether or not they have already been eaten.

 <h3><b>What should I do to start the game?</b></h3>
-<br />Firstly you should install GoLang into your machine(I will assume that you already did that).
+<br />Firstly you should install GO into your machine(I will assume that you already did that).
 then execute the following commands:

 ```javascript